Failed Google Interview: What Actually Went Wrong

 You already know enough.
 You just can't access it under pressure.
 Adding more knowledge to a performance gap doesn't close it.
 It's like studying more chess openings when your real problem is that you play worse under a clock.

 Sometimes a failed interview genuinely is a bad day.
 Interview performance has real variance.
 Research on structured interviewing shows the same candidate can receive different evaluations depending on who's across the table.
-But most engineers who fail and retry without changing their preparation method fail again for the same reason.
+But failing and retrying without changing your preparation method usually produces the same result.
 "Bad day" is the comfortable explanation.
 Diagnosis is the useful one.

 What a failed Google interview actually reveals